surafeltilahun/PGA-Data-WebScraping/README.md

 # PGA Tour Stats Dataset Webscraping

-This repo is about extracting PGA golf players statistics data.
-Due to the size of the dataset, the script needed to be optimized through Parallal comuptation and multiprocessing methods.
+This repository focuses on extracting statistical data for PGA golf players.
+Given the dataset's size, the script has been optimized using parallel computation and multiprocessing techniques.

-The repo also extracts descriptions of each table that are scraped above.

-PGA Tour data was extracted from https://www.pgatour.com/stats.html
+Additionally, the repository extracts descriptions for each table obtained through scraping.
+It also includes a Power BI report that visually represents the performance and statistical data of PGA players.